SlimeVR/SlimeVR-Docs-Site/skeleton_auto_config.md

     6. Random wiggles and movements
 7. When the button text changes to "Start Recording" again, other buttons should become enabled
 8. **OPTIONAL:** If you want to save your recording to be used later, click the "Save Recording" button, this is currently mostly helpful for debugging purposes, to load recordings later, they must be placed in a subdirectory titled "`LoadRecordings`" within the SlimeVR server directory
-9. To calculate your body proportions from the recording (current or saved) press the **"Auto Adjust"** button; you should be able to see new values for the lengths of your body reported in meters
+9. To calculate your body proportions from the recording (current or saved) press the **"Auto Adjust"** button; you should be able to see new values for the lengths of your body reported in cm
 10. To use the calculated values, press the **"Apply Values"** button.
 If the values do not look right, you can try recording again

 ## How does it work?